what can I eat?

-However, the sensitive guts of people with IBS may react to certain fruits and vegetables that contain poorly absorbed sugars, to fats, wheat based cereals, dairy products hot spice, coffee and some high fibre foods, begging the question, What can I eat?
+However, the sensitive guts of people with IBS may react to certain fruits and vegetables that contain poorly absorbed sugars, fats, wheat based cereals, dairy products, hot spice, coffee, and some high fibre foods, begging the question, What can I eat?

 And drink well too

 It is important to drink enough fluids during the day to keep you well hydrated, but you need to be careful of some drinks.

 Fizzy carbonated drinks can tend to cause bloating

 Coffee, tea and many ‘energy’ drinks contain caffeine, which may stimulate colonic spasms.

 Alcohol can irritate the gut and may cause diarrhoea.
 Drink no more than two units per day and have at least two days a week off.